JeffreyYu2018/personal-websitev4/_posts/2021-09-14-a-free-future.md

 ![a Georgian meal sponsored by EY ... yes we were spoiled](../uploads/073021_georgian_meal_ey.jpeg "a Georgian meal sponsored by EY ... yes we were spoiled")

-For context, I'd given myself a lot of burden figuring out what to do during my gap year.
+I'd given myself a lot of burden figuring out what to do during my gap year.
 I would receive a lot of conflicting advice and opinions on what the best way to spend 12 months was.
 I was open to advice because largely, I didn't even know what I was doing myself.
 What if I spent time doing the wrong things and wasted it all?

-Connor was the first, and what he said that Friday afternoon chat that I'm sure he just intended to be a simple reassurance, but it was surprisingly poignant.
+Connor was the first person I talked to about it, and what he said that Friday afternoon chat was intended to be a simple reassurance, but it was surprisingly poignant.
 I had been dealing with the issue of what to spend my time on during my gap year.
 Resume-padding volunteering?
 Classes?
 Work?
 Developing skills?

 To Connor, though, the answer was none of the above.
 To him, it would be totally cool to take the gap year and away from work-related items, and do things instead that brought me joy, like hobbies and travel.
 After all, I had my entire life to work, and I could really do no wrong at this point.
-As someone who's always placed career aspirations at the front and foremost, this hit me hard.
-It was a completely different way of thinking ... and it wasn't wrong.
+As someone who's always placed career aspirations at the front and foremost, this was an answer I was not expecting.

 # The upshot of freedom